-Colegrove Dental Surgery is in Peckham in the London borough of Southwark and provides NHS and private dental care and treatment for adults and children.
+Dr Simon Lewis - Rodney Street is located in Liverpool city centre and provides private dental care and treatment for adults and children.

-There is level access to the practice for people who use wheelchairs and those with pushchairs.
-Car parking spaces are available near the practice for a fee.
+There is no level access to the practice for people who use wheelchairs and those with pushchairs.
+Car parking spaces are available on the road outside the practice, on a pay and display basis were waiting time is limited.
+Other pay and display car parks are available in the city centre.